Morwenn/cpp-sort/docs/Tooling.md

 *Changed in version 1.7.0:* if a suitable Catch2 version is found on the system, it will be used.

-*Changed in version 1.13.0 (BREAKING):* cpp-sort now requires Catch2 version 3.0.0-preview4 instead of 2.6.0.
+*Changed in version 1.13.0:* cpp-sort now requires Catch2 version 3.0.0-preview4 instead of 2.6.0.

 ## Conan